womanonrails/womanonrails.com/_i18n/en/_posts/2015-12-20-what-is-git.md

 ...
 ```

 Our computer can interpret this in colors and shapes but we can’t.
-So when we change something on this image (one or more bits), we don’t even know what was this change.
-Do you know what I mean?
+So when we change something in this image (one or more bits), we don’t even know what the change was.
+Although we have a specific program, that will interpret these bits for us, like image explorer.
 I don’t say that we never put images to git.
-I say that we can not see what changed (in simple way).
+I say that we can not see what changed easily.

-I hope that this article help you to understand for what we use git and why it is helpful.
-In next article I describe how we can use it.
-If you have some question or suggestion please let me know in comments.
-See you next time.
-Bye!
+### Next articles in this series:
+- <a href="{{ site.baseurl }}/git-usage" title="How to start using git?">Basic commands in git</a>
+- <a href="{{ site.baseurl }}/git-rebase" title="What is a difference between git merge and git rebase?">How can I use git rebase?</a>
+- <a href="{{ site.baseurl }}/replace-parent-branch" title="Setting git parent pointer to a different parent.">How to replace parent branch in git?</a>
+- <a href="{{ site.baseurl }}/git-rebase-onto" title="Git rebase --onto an overview.">How to use git rebase --onto?</a>